Georgia audit to trigger hand tally of presidential vote

 “It will be a heavy lift, but we will work with the counties to get this done in time for our state certification," Raffensperger said, flanked by local election officials on the steps of the state Capitol.
 “We have all worked hard to bring fair and accurate counts to assure that the will of the voters is reflected in the final count and that every voter will have confidence in the outcome, whether their candidate won or lost."

-President-elect Joe Biden leads President Donald Trump by more than 14,000 votes out of nearly 5 million votes in the state.
-Nearly all ballots have been counted, though counties have until Friday to certify their results.
+President-elect Joe Biden leads President Donald Trump by more than 14,000 votes out of almost 5 million votes in the state.
+Counties have until Friday to certify their results.

 Georgia’s two U.S. senators, Kelly Loeffler and David Perdue, earlier this week called on Raffensperger, a fellow Republican, to resign over unspecified claims of election mismanagement.
 Both face close runoff elections in January that will determine which party controls the Senate.
 Raffensperger said he wouldn't step down and assured the public there had been no widespread problems.

 The audit is a new requirement put in place by a law passed in 2019 that also provided for the new voting machines purchased last year.
-The state has chosen to do a risk-limiting audit, in which a random sample of ballots or receipts generated by voting machines are checked against results produced by vote-tallying equipment for accuracy.
+The state has chosen to do a risk-limiting audit, which involves checking a random sample of ballots by hand against results produced by vote-tallying equipment for accuracy.
+In such audits, the smaller the margin between candidates in a race, the larger the sample of ballots that must initially be audited.

 It was up to Raffensperger to choose which race to audit.
 He chose the presidential race and said the tight margin means that the audit will effectively result in a full hand recount.